neo-ngd/NEO-Tutorial/en/9-smartContract/Implementation_of_NEP5.md

 Now.
 Let's define the totalSupply method of the contract.
 Before that, we should first define a `deploy` method.
 The deploy method is not specified in the `NEP-5` standard, but should be the first function that called by smart contract owner and called only once.
 The purpose of deploy function is to set the `totalSupply` value of your `NEP-5` token, and move all the token into the Owner's account balance.

 It is worth noticing that, in tokenized smart contract, the asset is stored in the storage as the key is the address and the value is the balance.
-Here is tha table which may declare it.
+Here is the table which may declare it.